Elizabeth (not her real name) is an occasional visitor to our food pantry. When we asked her to share her story, she shared the following.

 "They are always so kind to us.
 They are truly a blessing in our lives," says Elizabeth.
 "Caring Hands helps so much with our food.
 And they are so kind and welcoming."

 If you do not have to change your shopping habits when prices rise, would you consider purchasing food for others?
 You can put items in specially marked barrels at Fareway in Pleasant Hill.
 In Altoona, barrels are located at Fareway, Hy-Vee, and the Altoona Public Library.
 Click here for a list of our most popular items.
+Your financial gifts make an impact in the lives of neighbors like Elizabeth.

 It is our pleasure to serve Elizabeth and all of our visitors.
 As a Christ-centered ministry, we desire to follow Jesus' example of treating others with dignity and meeting their needs.